trx-base/traefik-docker-compose/README.md

 ## Configuration

-The docker container must be assigned to following network so it is managed by traefik:
+The docker container must be assigned to following network, so it can be managed by traefik:

 ````yaml
 networks: